awsdocs/amazon-ecs-developer-guide/doc_source/task_execution_IAM_role.md

 + `secretsmanager:GetSecretValue`
 + `kms:Decrypt`—Required only if your key uses a custom KMS key and not the default key\.
 The ARN for your custom key should be added as a resource\.

-An example inline policy adding the permissions is shown below\.
+An example policy adding the permissions is shown below\.

 ```
 {